cockroachdb/docs/v21.1/movr-flask-use-case.md

 ## Latency in global applications

 If the MovR application and database are deployed in a single region, latency can become a serious problem when users are located in cities outside the deployment region.
-And deploying the application and database in multiple regions is not guaranteed to improve latency if client requests are sent to any regional deployment, without consideration for the client's location.
+Deploying the application and database in multiple regions is not guaranteed to improve latency if client requests are sent to any regional deployment, without consideration for the client's location.

 Limiting latency improves the user experience, and it can also help you avoid problems with data integrity, like [transaction contention](performance-best-practices-overview.html#understanding-and-avoiding-transaction-contention).